masterSamu/Bloglist/README.md

 # Bloglist
 MERN stack application

-This project was made during a FullStack Open 2022 course, from Helsinki University.
+This project was a course exercise at FullStack Open 2022 course, from Helsinki University.
+Goal was to learn to do Fullstack web application with MERN stack.

+## Technologies used in this project:
+### Backend
+- Node
+- Express
+- MongoDB
+- Mongoose
+- JWT
+- bcrypt
+- Jest

+### Frontend
+- React
+- Material UI
+- Redux
+- React-Router
+- Cypress
+- Jest